SandaruKasa/blog/blog/content/posts/2023-12-20-purely-functional-complaints.md

 So you end up prefixing all of your fields' names with some abbreviation.

-Here's an extract from a real style guide used by real haskell programmers:
+Here's an extract from a real style guide used by real Haskell programmers:

 > Field name for `newtype` *should* start with `un` or `run` prefix followed by
 > type name (motivated by [this